Bruce Shand: After the war

-Shand was a Deputy Lieutenant of Sussex, and Vice-Lieutenant of East Sussex from 1974 until 1992.
-He remained passionate about fox hunting, and was Master of Southdown Fox Hounds from 1956 to 1975.
+Shand was a Deputy Lieutenant of Sussex and was Vice-Lord-Lieutenant of East Sussex from 1974 until 1992.
+He remained passionate about fox hunting and was Master of Southdown Fox Hounds from 1956 to 1975.
 He was Exon and later Adjutant and Clerk of the Cheque of the Queen's Body Guard of the Yeomen of the Guard.
 Shand supported the Conservative Party in the UK.

-In 1993, Shand reportedly reproached the Prince of Wales at a private event for ruining his daughter's life after the relationship became public.
+In 1993, Shand reportedly reproached Charles, Prince of Wales at a private event for ruining his daughter's life after their relationship became public.
 After a period of a strained relationship, both men eventually grew to like each other.